Undline/UndChain/readme.md

 3. Recovering from a outage 7x (that means the resource has been used 7 times with no problems)

 I am concerned about using the block feature as a means of determining a perception score as I am sure it will be used in a poor manner however, clients only hurt themselves when they block other users since that prevents them from using their services.
 Also, we should consider placing a mechanism that disregards the block if it's noted that client has a abnormally large blocked list.

+In order to make building the perception score more transparent we are introducing the XP system.
+With this system you will be able to see how much XP you need to get to the next level on your perception score.
+Along with XP, we will have seasonal events where if a participant meets the goals of the network they can earn XP boosts.

 ### Scaling and Security